WordsOut poems by Godfrey

 was not

-better science.
+create the sun.
 Something similar has happened to the

 theology of the Fall, and the once-popular theological notion that